ftjuh/ServoController/README.md

-# I2C ServoController for ATtiny2313 and ATtiny26
+# I2C Servo Controller for ATtiny2313 and ATtiny26

 This is a firmware for ATtiny2313 and ATtiny26 target (slave) devices that enables you to control up to 10 servo motors by a controller (master) device via I2C.